Get insider access

 6. Best 2-In-1 Windows Tablet

 If you like a tablet with a detachable keyboard form factor, the Microsoft Surface Pro 8 (2021) is the one to get.
 It has a nice 3:2 display with a 120Hz refresh rate to provide better responsiveness, especially for pen input.
 It's compatible with Microsoft's Surface Pen or any third-party Microsoft Pen Protocol styluses.
 However, you must buy the stylus separately; the same goes for the keyboard.
 To Microsoft's credit, it's a pretty good keyboard with tactile keys and backlighting.
 Its 1080p webcam is among the best on the market, and like most Surface devices, there's a facial recognition IR camera.
-The battery lasts around seven to eight hours of light use, which isn't bad for a tablet PC.
+The battery lasts around seven to eight hours of light use, which is pretty respectable for such a thin tablet PC.

 See our review